autocar-logo

 Facelifted F-Pace get's new Pivi Pro system with a 11.4-inch touchscreen.

-Features we’d have liked to see, however, are heated or cooled seats, powered steering-column adjustment and perhaps some window blinds for the rear passengers.
+Features we’d have liked to see, however, are heated and cooled seats, powered steering-column adjustment and perhaps some window blinds for the rear passengers.
 Plus, the Clearsight rear-view function from the I-Pace that shows a camera display in the rear-view mirror would have been a cool add-on.

 Worth highlighting is Pivi Pro – JLR’s new infotainment system that debuted in the Land Rover Defender.
 Like the rest of the interior, it’s a whole new world compared to the old InControl Touch system, and finally puts Jaguar up there alongside the best in the infotainment business.